Hydrodynamic limit of the Kob-Andersen model: Introduction

 The parameter $D(\rho)$ is the \emph{diffusion coefficient}, and when it is non-zero we obtain indeed a macroscopic density profile that changes over diffusive time scales.

 Hydrodynamic limits of other KCLGs have been analyzed in \cite{GoncalvesLandimToninelli,BlondelGoncalvesSimon}.
-They present two example of \emph{non-cooperative} KCLGs, in which one is able to identify structures (called \emph{mobile clusters}) that could move freely in $\zz^{d}$.
+They present two example of \emph{non-cooperative} KCLGs, in which one is able to identify structures (called \emph{mobile clusters}) that could move freely in $\zz^{d}$ (see Definition \ref{def:mobile_cluster}).
 This way, even though particles could be blocked, mobile clusters behave effectively in an unconstrained manner.
 In \emph{cooperative} KCLGs there are no such mobile clusters, so in order to move a particle from one site to the other one needs the cooperation of a diverging number of particles.
-This property has a major contribution to the glassy behavior of many KCLGs.
+This property has a major contribution to the glassy behavior of many KCLGs, and is responsible for the fast divergence of time scales.
+See \cite{ToninelliBiroliFisher}.

 Unlike the models previously studied in \cite{GoncalvesLandimToninelli,BlondelGoncalvesSimon}, the KA model is cooperative.
 Due to this cooperative nature, the combinatorics behind the KA model becomes much more complicated.
 Consider the following question -- starting from a stationary measure and assuming that there is a particle at the origin, will this particle eventually move, or could it stay at the origin forever?
 When the model is non-cooperative the probability to stay forever at the origin is clearly $0$ -- we know that there is some non-zero density of mobile clusters in $\zz^{d}$ which diffuse freely, so at some point one of them will reach the origin and move the particle.
 When the model is cooperative, as in the case of the KA model, already this basic question becomes much more complicated.
 In some cooperative models the particle might remain blocked forever with positive probability, possibly depending on the density of the initial configuration.
 In the case of the KA model, it is shown in \cite{ToninelliBiroliFisher} that all particles will eventually move with probability $1$, unless the initial density equals $1$.